Home Compare CMS vs WEC

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Most of the separation is still concentrated in profitability.
-WEC Energy Group, Inc. leads by 12 points on the overall comparison score.
+The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+WEC Energy Group, Inc. leads by 19 points on the overall comparison score.

 INDUSTRY COMPARISON